25 Years. Since January 1996.

 Software vendors include: Kissinger, TrustedLink/Inovis/OpenText, SPS, TrueCommerce, DiCentral.
-Engagements include vendor selection, implementation, ERP integration, operations realignment, data mapping.
+Engagements include vendor selection, implementation, ERP integration (e.g., NetSuite, Sage, IFS), operations realignment, data mapping.

-Reduced annual supply chain chargeback penalties beginning and ranging from $100,000 to $1M within weeks to months.
-Achieved via collaboration with customers, contract manufacturers, and contract distributors (e.g. 3PLs).
+Reduced annual supply chain chargeback penalties beginning and ranging from $100,000 to $1M (representing 1% to 2% of gross annual sales) within weeks to months.
+Achieved success via collaboration with customers, contract manufacturers, and contract distributors (e.g. 3PLs).
 Targeted both operational and technical compliance issues.

 Served as Supply Chain Consultant to VICS (Voluntary Interindustry Commerce Solutions), the retail industry’s trade association, from 01/2008 to 12/2011.
 I authored an e-learning supplier education course on best practices in supply chain applications and business process optimization.
 Presented on committee actions at meetings and conferences.